-Here’s a simplified breakdown of the GRE encapsulation process:
+Here’s a simplified step-by-step process to explain the GRE working process:

 1. Packet Preparation: A data packet from a source device is prepared for transmission.